unit-mesh/auto-dev/README.md

 - SimilarFile inspired by: JetBrains and GitHub Copilot

 **Known License issues**: JetBrain plugin development is no walk in the park!
-Oops, we cheekily borrowed some code from the GitHub Copilot, JetBrains Community version and the super cool JetBrains AI Assistant plugin in our codebase.
+Oops, we cheekily borrowed some code from the JetBrains Community version and the super cool JetBrains AI Assistant plugin in our codebase.
 But fret not, we are working our magic to clean it up diligently! 🧙‍♂️✨

 This code is distributed under the MPL 2.0 license.
 See `LICENSE` in this directory.